A mix of grand history with Portland, Oregon’s charm

 - Parlor Suites – Set in the Elks Lodge building, these two-room suites offer a full living room with fold-out sofa, desk and helpful vintage globe.

-A good number of Portlanders have probably been to the Sentinel and don’t know it.
+A good number of Portlanders have probably been to this Portland hotel and don’t know it.
 That’s because its two main bars and its restaurant are all destinations unto themselves, accessible without ever stepping through the lobby.
 That means you’ll likely meet locals without having to leave the Sentinel’s storied walls, and can enjoy the scene and retreat easily back upstairs.

 Domaine Serene Wine Lounge – Just past the elevators in the 1909 hotel wing you’ll find this tasting room for Willamette Valley’s Domaine Serene winery.
 Beyond fine wines, you’ll find live music on weekends, though be advised the lounge closes at 9 p.m., so you’ll want to go before dinner.
 It’s also closed Monday-Wednesday.